-The discussion papers in this series explore how to promote a stable and mutually beneficial relationship among the major powers that can in turn provide the essential foundation for greater cooperation on pressing global and regional challenges.
+This is the second Discussion Paper in the Managing Global Disorder series, which explores how to promote a stable and mutually beneficial relationship among the major powers that can in turn provide the essential foundation for greater cooperation on pressing global and regional challenges.

 This Discussion Paper was made possible by a grant from Carnegie Corporation of New York.
 The statements made and views expressed are solely the responsibility of the author.